geopolitical-dynamics-and-resource-management

 Key Applications of GIS in Geopolitical Analysis

-- Strategic Planning: Governments and organizations can use GIS for strategic military planning, including troop movements and logistical support.
+- Strategic Planning: Governments and organizations can use GIS for strategic military planning, including troop movements, logistical support, and threat assessment.
+Terrain analysis and line-of-sight modeling are common GIS applications in defense.

 Benefits of Using GIS in Geopolitical Analysis